We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the evening when visiting Mexico.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Mexico.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 The general peak season can vary depending on where exactly you are flying into, although generally it lasts from late December until Easter, and then again from late June to August, the national summer period.
 Expect cheap flights to Mexico very difficult to find during any of these months without planning well in advance.
 Easter and Christmas are very expensive times to visit and you can expect accommodation to rise dramatically and the cost of flight tickets will increase drastically, so you’ll need to secure your flights to Mexico as early as you can to make a saving.
 One of the most famous festivals is the Dia de los Muertos, or the Day of the Dead, on the 1st and 2nd of November.
 If you can be in Mexico for it you’ll be in for an amazing celebration, but don’t expect to find cheap flight tickets for the occasion.
 Every July there is the Fiesta del Virgen del Carmen, which features music and dance throughout the country, especially in Mexico City.
 46 days before Easter will always be the start of the Carnaval which is a five-day festival.
 This shouldn’t be missed if you are in Mexico already.